noodlapp/noodl-docs/nodes/component-utilities/component-children/README.md

 Used to mark where children of instances of this component will be placed.

-Any instance of a component that have a **Component Children** placed in its heirarchy will be able to have children.
+Any instance of a component that have a **Component Children** placed in its hierarchy will be able to have children.
 These children will appear as though they were inserted at the location of the **Component Children** node.